Debashish-hub/Debashish-hub/README.md

 Nice to see you here!
 I am Debashish Kumar Sahoo pursuing my Bachelor's degree in Computer Science & Engineering at College Of Engineering and Technology, Bhubaneswar, Odisha (Senior).
 I love to learn new technologies and applying them to real world solutions.
 Life is too short, so explore today as much as you can.
 I Love to listen Music 🎼, reading and writting blogs 📝

 I am into Web Development 📝, Machine Learning 👨🏻‍💻, C++ 🍁, Python 🐍, Open Source 💪, Competitive Programming 🚀, Cyber Security 🔐, AWS 👑.
-Currently working as a Developer & Mentor at Learn For Cause 💻, Mentor at Lets Grow More Summer Of Code for Awesome Python Scripts and DSA Playyard Projects 🚩.
+Currently working as a Developer & Mentor at Learn For Cause 💻.

 I would love to connect with you, so do not hesitate to connect with me on below handles🤝.
 Feel free to reach out to me if you are interested to talk or if you want to help me in anything or if you need any help from me, I am always open for a friendship 😃✔
 <br/>